kevinzhukz/9CT-TASK-1/PROJECT_DOCUMENTATION.md

 Statement: Selective schools achieve significantly higher HSC success rates than private and public schools in NSW, strongly supporting the hypothesis.

-Elabarate: This is likely because selective schools admit students solely based on academic ability through a competitive entry exam, meaning every student who enters has already demonstrated above average ability before starting high school.
+Elaborate: This is likely because selective schools admit students solely based on academic ability through a competitive entry exam, meaning every student who enters has already demonstrated above average ability before starting high school.
 This creates a learning environment where everyone is motivated and competitive, giving selective schools a structural advantage that private schools cannot match despite having more funding and resources, and that public schools cannot match as they must accept all students in their local area regardless of ability.

 Example: After analysing 149 (not including the unknown ones) NSW schools from 2023 to 2025, my program calculated that selective schools averaged a success rate of 37.84% compared to just 24.19% for private schools, a gap of over 13%.
 The top 8 ranked schools in 2025 were all selective, with North Sydney Boys leading at 71.6% and James Ruse at 70.43%, far ahead of the top private school Sydney Grammar at 60.99%.
 Even mid ranked selective schools like Gosford High School ranked 33rd outperformed many expensive and well known private schools.

-Ilustrate: So basically/simply, out of every 100 HSC exam entries from a selective school, approximately 38 would achieve Band 6, compared to only 24 from a private school.
+Illustrate: So basically/simply, out of every 100 HSC exam entries from a selective school, approximately 38 would achieve Band 6, compared to only 24 from a private school.
 Think of it like a sports team that only selects the top athletes in the state, of course that team will win more games than one that accepts anyone who can pay the registration fee.
 Selective schools operate on this same principle, and the the data I used proves it consistently.

 ### Conclusion